maciverlab/offline_leaf/README.md

 # STEPS FOR USE of figleaf.sh

 1. Follow the instructions for offleaf.sh above
 2. In the directory where you keep your figure file masters, create `/watched` and move all files to that subdirectory.
+For collaborative efforts, it's best to make this within a cloud-based drive.
 3. Edit your `offleaf_config.sh` file with the correct location of this new subdirectory
 4. Create a `/ignored_by_fswatch` subdirectory at the same level as `/watched`; Create `prepress_bitmap` and `prepress_vector` subdirectories below this one.
 5. Create `/figures/vector` and `/figures/bitmap` in your local copy of your Overleaf project.
 You will need to add these two subdirectories to your graphics path for compiling your .tex files in Overleaf.
 6. Modify `offleaf_config.sh` to the location of `/watched` created above